voelzmo/codex/aws.md

  - $.meta.aws.default_sgs: What Security Groups?
  - $.meta.aws.private_key: What is the local path to the Amazon Private Key for this deployment?
  - $.networks.default.subnets: Specify subnets for your BOSH vm's network
- - $.properties.shield.agent.daemon_public_key: Specify the SSH public key from this environment's SHIELD daemon Availability Zone will BOSH be in?
+ - $.meta.shield_public_key: Specify the SSH public key from this environment's SHIELD daemon Availability Zone will BOSH be in?